Rural Health Research Gateway

 Publications

-Rising health care expenditures have in recent years been a burden for rural persons, rural employers, and taxpayers.
-Several factors have contributed to rising health care expenditures, including changes in the health care needs of the population, rising income of the population, insurance-induced demand, provider price changes, and technological change.
-Some of these factors have disproportionately affected rural areas, and rural areas have in recent years seen higher increases in some expenditure categories such as physician office-based visits and prescription drugs.
-Those differences suggest strategies to contain health expenditure increases may be different in rural areas and may be best determined on a local basis.
+Rising healthcare expenditures have disproportionately affected rural areas and in recent years seen higher increases in some expenditure categories, such as physician office-based visits and prescription drugs.
+Differences suggest strategies to contain health expenditure increases may be different in rural areas and determined on a local basis.